Agents

 - Webhook — triggered by an external system via HTTP

-- Event — triggered by a domain event (company created, employee added, etc.)
+- Event — triggered by activity in your Space (company created, employee added, etc.)

 Agent Actions: